dmbarbour/wikilon/docs/ApplicationModel.md

 ## Monadic Processes

 Monadic computations match several desiderata.
 Especially the [Free and Freer (operational) monads](http://okmij.org/ftp/Computation/free-monad.html), i.e. modeling all monads with an extensible, interpreted "effects" type.
+Of course, this still leaves a big question regarding which effects to model.

 Concurrency and distribution without first-class channels requires careful consideration.
 Using a free monad representation, it is feasible to introduce concurrency extension like `fork-join : m a → m b → m (a * b)` that expose both component requests.
 For remote computations, we could feasibly introduce support for ad-hoc remote requests, e.g. `remote : Location → R a → m a`.
 But it's unclear how to effectively use *internal* distribution.

+The [Do Be Do Be Do](https://arxiv.org/pdf/1611.09259.pdf) paper for the Frank language describes n-ary operators that can process multiple computations simultaneously.
+This might offer a path towards distributed and concurrent monadic computations, but the model is not clear to me yet.

 Nonetheless, monadic processes are a *proven* model for effects with functional programming.
 It should be worth investing in as a means to quickly get started, implementing user-programmable tasks on Awelon web servers.
 Distribution isn't essential for many problems, and use of distributed resources is still feasible via accelerated models internally (e.g. accelerated subset of OpenCL).